AREEJ2019/p4_DataScience_BlogPost/README.md

 # Licensing, Authors, and Acknowledgements

 thanks to Udacity courses for some of code ideas, and to kaggle/Crimes in Boston  for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available here <a href="https://www.kaggle.com/AnalyzeBoston/crimes-in-boston">Kaggle</a>.
 Otherwise, feel free to use the code here as you would like!